 PO Box 68

 Warsaw, Missouri 65355

 Note: Warsaw, Missouri is Legends of America’s official home and headquarters.
-Relocated from the Kansas City area in June, 2010, we have expanded our part-time cabin into a full-time home and office, by adding a garage and additional space.
+Relocated from the Kansas City area in June 2010, we have expanded our part-time cabin into a full-time home and office, by adding a garage and an additional cabin.
 We love our new home in Warsaw, Missouri.